MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/attract-comprehensive-hiring.md

 ## Attract Basic

 Attract Basic is perfect for the hiring manager for a small team or organization.
+While the full version of Attract requires the purchase of five or more licenses, you can start using Attract Basic with just one license.
 Attract Basic offers the following capabilities:

 - Basic dashboard
 - Security and role management